 LINC has also been community leaders in terms of adapting their services in response to the COVID-19 pandemic.

 One of the founding members of the national LGBT Helpline and centre manager of Dundalk Outcomers amongst many other things, the invaluable Bernie Quinn has long been a tireless supporter of our LGBTQ+ family.

 Bernie is the social inclusion officer for Outcomers, a social and befriending support group for gay, lesbian, bisexual and transgender people in the centre of Dundalk town which has been operating since 1997.

 If you want to read something truly inspiring, you can check out an interview we did with Bernie in one of our 2019 issues here.
 Thank you for all you’ve done for the community, Bernie!

 The impressive Maeve is on the committee of the Lesbian Lawyers Network.
-She accepted the GALAS 2020 Award for Outstanding Company behalf of Arthur Cox for ‘Outstanding Company’ of which she is an Associate.
+She accepted the GALAS 2020 Award for Outstanding Company on behalf of Arthur Cox for ‘Outstanding Company’ of which she is an Associate.

 Ranae von Meding

 The current chair of the NXF, the fantastic Caroline Keane has led the National LGBT Federation with dedication and drive.
-Caroline was also one of the recipients of the NXF40 Award at the 2020 Galas, honouring all the chairs of the NXF since its formation.
+Caroline was also one of the recipients of the NXF40 Award at the 2020 GALAS, honouring all the chairs of the NXF since its formation.